-If a staff member or child has been identified as close contact to someone outside the classroom community who is diagnosed with COVID-19, that staff member or child will be required to self-quarantine for 14 days per the CDC guidelines or until a negative COVID-19 test result is received.
-Parents are asked to have backup childcare available if this occurs.
-Close contact means being closer than 6 feet apart for more than 15 minutes to the person who was infectious.
+If a staff member or child has been identified as close contact to someone outside the classroom community who is diagnosed with COVID-19, that staff member or child will be required to self-quarantine for 14 days per the CDC guidelines.
+Close contact means being closer than 6 feet apart for more than 15 cumulative minutes or more over a 24-hour period to the person who was infectious or had physical contact.